Israel Defense Forces:

 The IDF’s security objectives are to defend the existence, territorial integrity, and sovereignty of the State of Israel, deter all of Israel’s enemies, and curb all forms of terrorism that threaten daily life.

-Most IDF soldiers are Jewish, but the number of Christian recruits has steadily climbed since 2012 when concentrated efforts to encourage their enlistment began.
+Most IDF soldiers are Jewish, but the number of Christian recruits has steadily climbed since 2012, when concentrated efforts to encourage their enlistment began.
 The number is still only in the hundreds.
-In 2019, one soldier was appointed a lieutenant colonel, making him the first Christian to achieve that rank.
+In 2019, one soldier was promoted to lieutenant colonel, making him the first Christian to hold that rank.

 In October 2014, the IDF topped Business Insider Magazine’s list of the most powerful militaries in the Middle East and the list of the top air forces in the entire world.
 A close security relationship with the United States and a booming defense industry gave Israel an edge over the other countries on the list.
-Israel has one of the most well-tested and battle-ready armies in the world (they have fought in four major engagements since 2006) and can mobilize quickly due to the relatively compact size of the country.
+Israel has one of the most well-tested and battle-ready armies in the world (it has fought in four major engagements since 2006) and can mobilize quickly due to the country's relatively compact size.
 The Israeli Air Force was ranked first in the entire world due to their space assets, advanced fighter jets, high-tech armed drones, and nuclear weapons.
-Chris Harmer, a senior naval analyst at the Institute for the Study of War, was quoted in the Business Insider article stating, “Pilot to pilot, airframe to airframe, the Israeli Air Force is the best in the world.”
+Chris Harmer, a senior naval analyst at the Institute for the Study of War, was quoted in Business Insider: “Pilot to pilot, airframe to airframe, the Israeli Air Force is the best in the world.”

 IDF Doctrine

-To ensure its success, the IDF’s doctrine at the strategic level is defensive, while its tactics are offensive.
-Given the country’s lack of territorial depth, the IDF must take the initiative when deemed necessary and, if attacked, quickly transfer the battleground to the enemy’s land.
-Though its enemies have always outnumbered it, the IDF maintains a qualitative advantage by deploying advanced weapons systems, many developed and manufactured in Israel for its specific needs.
+To ensure success, the IDF’s strategic-level doctrine is defensive, while its tactics are offensive.
+Given the country’s limited territorial depth, the IDF must take the initiative when necessary and, if attacked, quickly shift the battlefield to enemy territory.
+Although its enemies have always outnumbered it, the IDF maintains a qualitative advantage by deploying advanced weapons systems, many of which are developed and manufactured in Israel to meet its specific needs.
 The IDF’s primary resource, however, is the high caliber of its soldiers.

-In preparing for defense, the IDF deploys a small standing army (made up of conscripts and career personnel) with early warning capability and a regular air force and navy.
-Most of its troops are reservists, who are called up regularly for training and service and who are quickly mobilized into their units from all parts of the country in times of war or crisis.
+In preparing for defense, the IDF deploys a small standing army (conscripts and career personnel) with early-warning capabilities, along with a regular air force and navy.
+Most of its troops are reservists, called up regularly for training and service, and quickly mobilized into their units from across the country during war or crisis.

-The IDF’s three service branches (ground forces, air force, and navy) function under a unified command headed by the chief of staff, a lieutenant-general, who is responsible to the Minister of Defense.
-The government appoints the chief of staff on the recommendation of the prime minister and minister of defense for a three-year term, usually extended for an additional year.
+The IDF’s three service branches (ground forces, air force, and navy) operate under a unified command led by the chief of staff, a lieutenant general, who reports to the Minister of Defense.
+The government appoints the chief of staff on the recommendation of the prime minister and the minister of defense for a three-year term, usually extended for an additional year.

 Except when combat duty is involved, men and women soldiers of all ranks serve side by side as technicians, communications and intelligence specialists, combat instructors, cartographers, administrative and ordnance personnel, computer operators, doctors, lawyers, and the like.
 The IDF is responsive to its soldiers’ cultural and social needs, providing recreational and educational activities and personal support services.
 Recruits with incomplete educational backgrounds are given opportunities to upgrade their level of education, and career officers are encouraged to study at the IDF’s expense during their service.
-Integrating new immigrant soldiers is facilitated through special Hebrew language instruction and other programs.
-Active in nation-building enterprises since its inception, the IDF also provides remedial and supplementary education to civilian populations and contributes to the absorption of newcomers among the population.
-In times of national crisis or emergency, the IDF responds immediately with appropriate action and assigns trained personnel to fill essential jobs or carry out particular tasks.
+Integrating new immigrant soldiers is supported by specialized Hebrew-language instruction and other programs.
+Active in nation-building initiatives since its inception, the IDF also provides remedial and supplementary education to civilians and contributes to the absorption of newcomers.
+In times of national crisis or emergency, the IDF responds immediately with appropriate actions and assigns trained personnel to fill essential roles or carry out specific tasks.

 Society and Service

 Service in the Israel Defense Forces measures involvement in the country’s life.
-Most men and single women are inducted into the IDF at age 18, women for two years, and men for three, followed by service in the reserves, men up to age 51, and single women to age 24.
-The IDF announced in November 2014 that starting in July 2015, male mandatory service in the IDF will be cut by four months, with male soldiers now serving 32 months.
-In addition to this, the compulsory service length for female soldiers is to be extended at the same time to promote equality.
-During the meeting in which these new service requirements were approved, discussions were also held about raising the salaries of enlisted soldiers.
+Most men and single women are inducted into the IDF at age 18; women serve for two years, and men for three, followed by reserve service: men up to age 51 and single women up to age 24.
+The IDF announced in November 2014 that, starting in July 2015, mandatory service would be reduced by four months, to 32 months.
+In addition, the compulsory service length for female soldiers will be extended concurrently to promote equality.
+During the meeting at which these new service requirements were approved, discussions also addressed raising enlisted soldiers’ salaries.

-In July 2024, due to human resource shortages resulting from the Iron Swords War, the Knesset approved the first reading of a temporary provision bill extending military service from 32 months to 36 months, effective until June 2029.
-This bill, supported by 56 members and opposed by 44, gives the Defense Minister the authority to shorten service for specific units and roles but not below 28 months (or 32 months during the temporary period).
+In July 2024, due to human resources shortages stemming from the Iron Swords War, the Knesset approved the first reading of a temporary provision bill extending military service from 32 months to 36 months, effective through June 2029.
+This bill authorized the Defense Minister to shorten service for specific units and roles, but not below 28 months (or 32 months during the temporary period).
 Soldiers who serve beyond the mandated terms will receive additional compensation.
 While Defense Minister Yoav Gallant justified the extension to meet IDF targets, opposition leaders criticized the move as unfair to soldiers already serving.
 The Knesset has also extended a provision raising the release age for IDF reservists, mandating that regular soldiers serve until age 41 and officers until age 46 to prevent sudden discharge amid the ongoing conflict with Hamas.

-Excluding the ultra-Orthodox, the society and army are one, as a broad spectrum of the population serves periodically over many years, with those in and out of uniform virtually interchangeable.
+Excluding the ultra-Orthodox, the society and the army are one: a broad spectrum of the population serves periodically over many years, with those in and out of uniform virtually interchangeable.
 Since soldiers often hold ranks that do not necessarily correspond with their status in civilian life, the IDF has become a highly effective equalizer in society and contributes significantly to integrating individuals from all walks of life.
-The IDF also helps new immigrants during their military service to acclimate to Israeli life in a framework wherein each person is undergoing the same process.
+The IDF also helps new immigrants acclimate to Israeli life during military service, within a framework in which everyone undergoes the same process.

 Over the years, the IDF has assumed a variety of national-social functions for society at large, including providing special services for new immigrants, upgrading the educational levels of adults who were denied basic education in their countries of origin, supplying teachers to development towns, assisting in disadvantaged areas, and responding to emergencies in the civilian sector.